cdk-patterns/serverless/s3-react-website/README.md

-# AWS S3 / Angular Website Pattern
+# AWS S3 / React Website Pattern
-This is a starter with AWS CDK and Angular packaged together in a way that you can deploy the starter angular cli application to s3 with no changes
+This is a starter with AWS CDK and React packaged together in a way that you can deploy the starter React application to s3 with no changes

 ![Architecture](https://raw.githubusercontent.com/cdk-patterns/serverless/master/s3-angular-website/img/spa-deploy-arch.png)